henryyuhsiufeng/NotesOnOS/EXAM_2_NOTES/E2_NOTES_1.md

         - Allocation requires a search for a suitable position
         - De-allocation requires a check to see if the freed partition could be merged with any adjacent free partitions
         - Pros:
+            - Simple
+            - Tends to produce larger free blocks toward the end of the address space
         - Cons:
+            - Fragmentation
 - Best Fit
     - Goal:
         - To avoid fragmenting big free blocks